vilmaq/readme-generator/README.md

 ## Description

 The aim of this project is to generate a README file using Node JS and inquirer package.
 The inquire package is used to prompt the user with questions.
-Based on the answers given from the user, a README file is generated inside the output directory of this project.
+Based on the answers given from the user, a README file is generated inside the docs directory of this project.

 The Project contains the file questions.js where the questions to ask to the user are; createFile.js - that creates the README file in the output folder and generateMarkdown.js that generates the markdown based on the answers given to the questions.